Media Arts and Technology

 Starting with a Bachelor's degree, the requirements for the PhD are typically completed within five to six years.
 For a student entering with a Master's, the time to PhD would typically be three to four years.

 The Graduate Division will begin accepting applications to UCSB for Fall 2014 in September.
+The deadline is December 17, 2013 at 11pm (PST).
 For more information please visit the Graduate Division's website.

 For information about application requirements for a degree program in Media Arts and Technology, please read Applying to Media Arts and Technology.

-Complete and submit an application to UC Santa Barbara online using the Graduate Division Website.
+Complete and submit an application to UC Santa Barbara using the Graduate Division's Online Application Website.

-In the Graduate Division's electronic application website, you are required to upload the following documents in your application to UC Santa Barbara:
+In the Graduate Division's electronic application website, you are required to upload the following documents:

 The portfolio is submitted as a link to a website, or part of a website, that documents the applicant’s accomplishments.
 Portfolios will differ according to the applicant’s background and interests; an ideal portfolio will exhibit both depth and interdisciplinary breath.
 Examples of portfolio content include: